omgitsads/adamholt.co.uk/blog/_posts/2011-03-03-Beginning-With-CouchDB.md

 ---
 layout: post
 title: Beginning With CouchDB
-categories:
-  couchdb
-  nosql
+published: false
 ---

-Recently i've been spending a lot of time learning about NoSQL servers, initially i chose MongoDB over CouchDB, this was for a few reasons:
+Recently i've been spending a lot of time learning about NoSQL databases, initially i chose to experiment with MongoDB over CouchDB, this was for a few reasons:

 * Map/Reduce scared the crap out of me
 * MongoDB's ability to do dynamic queries if felt a bit closer to what i know in SQL-land